Ulster University - Coleraine

 Behaviour Analysis - Applied

-It aims to provide a foundation to prepare those interested in applying for the internationally-recognised examination leading to Board Certification in Behaviour Analysis (BCBA).
-This course will normally be completed over two calendar years to allow time to obtain relevant work experience, which is a requirement for future certification.
-Part-time students will study for two years at Ulster.
-There is also the possibility of a placement year at the New England Centre for Children in Boston.
+The programme aims to provide a foundation that contributes to the preparation of candidates interested in applying for the internationally recognised examination leading to Board Certification in Behaviour Analysis (BCBA).
+It will normally be completed over two calendar years to allow time for students to obtain relevant work experience, which is a requirement for certification in Behaviour Analysis.

 Work placement / study abroad